Fortinetics Book a call →

 GSA CUI rule extends the 800-171 baseline to civilian contractors

-GSA's March 2026 Controlled Unclassified Information rule draws on the same NIST 800-171 foundation, beginning to emerge a CMMC-like regime for federal civilian agency contracts.
+GSA's January 2026 Controlled Unclassified Information rule (CIO-IT Security-21-112, Rev 1) draws on the same NIST 800-171 foundation, beginning to emerge a CMMC-like regime for federal civilian agency contracts.
 NIST 800-171 is becoming the default federal CUI baseline, not just a DoD obligation.

 Read more →